INTERSECT-training/intersect-training-practice/README.md

 held in Princeton, NJ, July 10-14.

 Gary's made some changes here.
-This change has me feeling all conflcited.
+This change has me feeling all conflicted.

 ## Funding